hydrati/hydrati/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi 👋

 > Nice to meet you here.

 My nickname is **Hydration**, I come from Guangdong, China.

-I am a student as well as a open sourceror, a Web developer and a UI/UX designer.
-And I am studying in Guangdong Experimental High School currently.

 ## I am
 - Core member team of [Edgeless PE](https://github.com/EdgelessPE)